 Invasive plants increase fire hazard and can alter the frequency and intensity of fires.
 They can destroy or reduce habitat for native plants and animals and decrease the food supply for herbivores.
 Invasive plant species consume about 4,600 acres per day in the West, competing with native plants and agricultural crops for scarce water resources.

 Exotic Plants at Tonto National Monument

-Sonoran Institute and National Park Service staff conducted an inventory of exotic plants at Tonto National Monument during the summer of 2005.
+The Sonoran Institute and National Park Service staff conducted an inventory of exotic plants at Tonto National Monument during the summer of 2005.
 Four species, all grasses, were recorded in high densities and over large areas: wild oats (Avena fatua), red brome (Bromus rubens), ripgut brome (Bromus rigidus), and Lehmann lovegrass (Eragrostis lehmanniana).
-These non-native species are the most problematic within the monument due to their relative abundance, their difficulty to control, and their level of impact on the surrounding ecosystem.
+These non-native species are the most problematic within the Monument due to their relative abundance, difficulty to control, and level of impact on the surrounding ecosystem.

 Mapping + Monitoring = Management

-Tonto staff has been following a strict removal program for over five years and has seen good results.
 Manual removal has ensured the control or eradication of several non-native plants.
-The park collaborates with other agencies, organizations, and park visitors to effectively control and eradicate invasive plants.
-Several volunteer projects have been organized to help remove invasive plants from the monument.
+The Monument collaborates with other agencies, organizations, and visitors to effectively control and eradicate invasive plants.
+Several volunteer projects have been organized to help remove invasive plants.
 Park staff and volunteers have spent numerous hours removing early season and annual invasive grasses.
-Recent efforts have focused on treating 11 acres of highly infested areas in the park.
 Along with treatment, park staff continues to remove invasive plants on a regular basis.